tylertitsworth/5th-age-srd/Classes/Bard.md

 Full Recovery

-Standard action each turn; 16+ to sustain
+Standard Action each turn; 16+ to sustain

 **Opening & Sustained Effect:** Make the following against the 1d3 nearby enemies with the lowest hit point total.